-When it comes to purchasing a vacuum cleaner, whether or not you go with a bagless or bag vacuum cleaner is one of the bigger choices.
+When it comes to purchasing a best vacuum cleaner, whether or not you go with a bagless or bag vacuum cleaner is one of the bigger choices.

 In recent times bagless vacuum cleaners have been all the rage, with companies like Dyson(Read Our Dyson V10 Review) making the lack of bag a clear selling point.

 However great vacuum cleaners are still made with vacuum cleaners, Miele has been dropping top quality products with bags for years.

 Each type of vacuum cleaner has its advantages over the others, so it’s important to really do your research before you buy.